segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 {% include components/actions-fields.html %}

-## Association Support between two Custom Object Records in Upsert Custom Object Record
+## A Support for Association between two Custom Object Records in Upsert Custom Object Records
-To Associate two records , it is mandatory to have **Search Fields to associate , ObjectType to associate and Association Label.** If anyone of these three fields is not configured, it will skip association.
+To Associate two records , it is mandatory to have **Search Fields to associate , ObjectType to associate and Association Label.** If any of these three fields are not configured, it will skip the association.
-- **ObjectType to associate.** Select custom Object Type with which you want to associate the created/updated custom object record.
+- **ObjectType to associate.** To associate the newly created/updated custom object record with another object type,select object type you want it to be associated with.
-- **Search Fields to associate Custom Object record.** It is for finding an unique custom object record on the basis of search properties provided in key:value format,so that records can get associated.
+- **Search Fields to associate Custom Object record.** It finds an unique record of custom object based on key-value search properties,so that records can be associated together.
-   - If Search association object returns more than one record,Association will get failed but it will not impact on upserting a custom object record.
+   - An Association record will fail if there is more than one record returned from the search association object , but it will not have an effect on the upsert of a custom object record.
-   - If a Record is not found on the basis of data provided here in key:value format will skip the association.
+   - An association will be skipped if no Record is found with the data provided here in key:value format.

  **Ensure that you use an unique identifier to lookup an association object.**

-- **Association Label.** Select an association label between both the Object Types.You can create an association between any of Object Type from Hubspot Dashboard.
+- **Association Label.** Select an association label between both the object types.From HubSpot Dashboard,you can associations between any type of object.
   1. Login to [HubSpot Dashboard](https://app.hubspot.com/).
   2. Go to Data Management -> Objects -> Custom Objects.
 ![Show Association Label](images/getAssociationLabel.png)